GJE705/screencloud-challenge/screencloud/README.md

 ## Solution Overview

 This project implements a serverless application using AWS Lambda and DynamoDB to manage drone telemetry data.
-The solution focuses on efficient data processing and storage while maintaining scalability and reliability.
+The solution aimed on using lambda for efficient data processing and dynammoDB for event storage while maintaining scalability and reliability.

 ### Architecture Flow